maryVelesyuk/authorisation/README.md

-# Getting Started with Create React App
+# Firebase Authorisation App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project provides user ability to authorise with the form.
+It uses integration with firebase to make authorisation and get the authorisation token.
+Authorised usser is able to see authorised screen and make a logout.

-## Available Scripts
+## Deployed

-In the project directory, you can run:
+You can see this app on GitHub Pages [Firebase Authorisation App](https://maryvelesyuk.github.io/authorisation/)

 ### `npm start`